jen67/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new global variable.
+ a script that counts the number of directories in the PATH.

-Name: BEST

-Value: School